JulieMarin/riskified/README.md

 # Riskified

-Use riskified with Ruby and Spree.
-Don't want to use this with Spree?
-Make your own adapter in `riskified/adapters/`.
+Use Riskified with Ruby.
+Sample shows use with Rails and Spree.

 TODO: test